 As we continue to develop our project portfolio we thought it would be valuable for prospective clients, designers and architects to see ‘in detail’ how Buckland Timber manage and coordinate our projects.
-The fact sheets will document a range of projects from basic portal frames to complex experimental structures – detailing our design, manufacture and installation processes.
+Our fact sheets document a range of projects from basic portal frames to complex experimental structures – detailing our design, manufacture and installation processes.

 Our glulam beams form a ten-meter tall sculptural enclosure in the newly opened Westquay Shopping Centre – visually dividing the space between the café and the other commercial sites and establishing a focal point for visitors to experience and enjoy.